Akashchalla/ToDoList/README.md

 This project is a simple TodoList website created using HTML, CSS, and JavaScript.
 It allows users to add, remove, and mark tasks as complete.
 It also features a clean and intuitive user interface for better usability.

 Demo
-Check out the live demo todolistbyakch.ccbp.tech.
+Check out the live demo https://todolistbyakch.ccbp.tech/

 Features
 Add new tasks to the list.